knetikcloud/knetikcloud-java-client/docs/PaymentsStripeApi.md

 <a name="payStripeInvoice"></a>
 # **payStripeInvoice**
-> payStripeInvoice(request)
+> StringWrapper payStripeInvoice(request)

 Pay with a single use token

 Obtain a token from Stripe, following their examples and documentation.
 Pays an invoice without creating a payment method.
-Ensure that Stripe itself has been configured with the webhook so that invoices are marked paid. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY
+Ensure that Stripe itself has been configured with the webhook so that invoices are marked paid.
+A 200 status code indicates sucess with a return value of \&quot;succeeded\&quot;. \&quot;pending\&quot; status is also a 200 and otherwise a non-200 will be sent for failures. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```java